Left Turn

 Deadlines looming overhead,

-Mashing on the gas with a foot of
+Mashing on the gas with a foot of lead.

 Sleep begins to cover my eyes